The full range of Psion and Epoc compatible computers.

 Philips Consumer Communications designed and prototyped a small Smartphone clip-on for their Illium GSM phone.
 I saw one at Comdex, however Philips never released it as far as I could tell.
 It had email, SMS, web browser, and Epoc Agenda, clock and calculator.
 Fitted on the back of the phone.

 A lower cost (US$350 and US$400) version with a 320 x 200 display, 8 MB and 16 MB models and different ARM CPU.
 Two AA batteries.
 Has a serial port, IrDA, and Compact Flash port, plus DC power port.
 112 x 70 x 12.5 mm, 75 grams.
-The only computer released with Epoc Release 4. www.oregonscientific.com/
+The only computer released with Epoc Release 4.
+Was at www.oregonscientific.com/

 Twice the speed, and 16 MB of memory, using Epoc Release 5, but only minor patches to the applications.
 Had the email in ROM, and a revised Web browser on CD.
 The Pro was sold only in Germany and had 24 MB of RAM, with the operating system loaded into it from Compact Flash, not resident in ROM.

 Rebadged Psion 5mx, expanded to 12 MB ROM with Ericsson applications including a WAP browser and mobile phone support.
 Usually sold with Ericsson cellular phone modems.

 Psion Enterprise produced this larger format model for the corporate market.
 VGA colour display (the first colour Psion), and 190 MHz StrongARM CPU, plus a Compact Flash and PCMCIA slot.
 Hope to eventually have support for Ethernet and video output.
 32 MB RAM with expansion to 64 MB.
 It loads the Epoc Release 5 operating system from CF or serial port.